Packages and Binaries:

 Default compiled-in metadata format is LUKS2 (for luksFormat action).

-LUKS2 external token plugin support is compiled-in.
+LUKS2 external token plugin support is enabled.

-LUKS2 external token plugin path: /lib/x86_64-linux-gnu/cryptsetup.
+LUKS2 external token plugin path: /usr/lib/x86_64-linux-gnu/cryptsetup.

 Default compiled-in key and passphrase parameters: